Kannin Manigal: Production

 Kannin Manigal was produced, written and directed by T. Janakiraman.
 The dialogues were by A. L. Narayanan and O. Ganapathyappan.
 Cinematography was handled by T. Janakiraman, and the editing by B. N. Rao.
 A. P. Chellaiah, D. Sohanlal and S. V. Gopal Rao were in charge of art direction, choreography and photography, respectively.
+The film, mainly in black-and-white, had some sequences in Gevacolor.

 Soundtrack

 Music was composed by S. V. Venkatraman while the lyrics were penned by Papanasam Sivan, Kambadasan, Subbu.
 Arumugam, A. Maruthakasi and Kavimani Desigavinayagam Pillai.
 The song "Kaalam Maari Poche" (sung by N. S. Krishnan) was a satire on modern life and lifestyles, and attained popularity.

-Reception
+Release and reception

-Kannin Manigal was not a box office success.
-No print of it is known to survive.
+Kannin Manigal was released on 5 May 1956, by Jaya Pictures.
+The film was not a box office success, and no print of it is known to survive.
 This makes it a lost film.